Rule Nine :

 Stacey was one of my assistants.
 One night she pulled me aside to

 ask me what the inside scoop was on Jerald.
-I told him he was one of
+I told her that

 my favorite people.
 That was good enough for Stacey - she approached